airbnb/lottie-android/README.md

 4. If you are using your animation in a list, it is recommended to use a CacheStrategy in LottieAnimationView.setAnimation(String, CacheStrategy) so the animations does not have to be deserialized every time.

 ## Try it out
 Clone this repository and run the LottieSample module to see a bunch of sample animations.
-The JSON files for them are located in [/assets](https://github.com/airbnb/lottie-android/tree/master/LottieSample/src/main/assets).
+The JSON files for them are located in [LottieSample/src/main/assets](https://github.com/airbnb/lottie-android/tree/master/LottieSample/src/main/assets) and the orignal After Effects files are located in [/After Effects Samples](https://github.com/airbnb/lottie-android/tree/master/After%20Effects%20Samples)

 The sample app can also load json files at a given url or locally on your device (like Downloads or on your sdcard).